SkrtSkrtSkrtttt/DepthPerception-SeniorDesign/README.md

 ## Overview

-DepthPerception is an assistive safety system designed to support visually impaired individuals in navigating indoor environments.
-The system uses the Intel RealSense D435i RGB-D camera to identify and localize indoor hazards by combining:
+Depth Perception is a senior design team project at Stony Brook University aimed at developing an assistive safety system for visually impaired individuals navigating indoor environments.
+The system leverages the Intel RealSense D435i RGB-D camera to identify and localize hazards by combining:

 - RGB image analysis
 - Depth sensing and 3D scene reconstruction